sprucelabsai/spruce-documentation/src/pages/dev-onboarding/learn/rootskillview.md

  # Enter the actual code snippet for creating a new test here
 ```

-## Develop Your Root Skill Interface
+## Create a Root Skill View

-After setting up the IDE and starting testing, the next step is to build the skill interfaces, starting with the root skill interface.
+After setting up the IDE and starting testing, the next step is to build the skill interfaces, starting with the root skill view.

-### Create the Root Skill Interface
+***To Create the Root Skill View:**

 Use the command `spruce create.view` to begin making your root skill interface.